andybolano/shell/README.md

 * [Node.js](https://nodejs.org/): Version 16.0.0

 ## Installation for Development
-⚠️ After following the installation steps of the [sol-shared-library](https://github.com/andybolano/sol-shared-library) and the[sol-trip-management](https://github.com/andybolano/sol-tripManagement) projects *make sure that they are  working properly* and follow the next steps: follow the next steps:
+⚠️ After following the installation steps of the [sol-shared-library](https://github.com/andybolano/sol-shared-library) and the  [sol-trip-management](https://github.com/andybolano/sol-tripManagement) projects *make sure that they are  working properly* and follow the next steps: follow the next steps:
 #### Clone project
 ```